• Sign In

 Copiapoa Longistaminea

-Copiapoa longistaminea is a distinctive cactus with a globular to short cylindrical shape, typically reaching 12–15 inches (30–38 cm) in diameter.
-Its stem varies from grayish-green to bluish-gray and is often coated with silvery farina, which reflects sunlight and reduces water loss.
-The plant features prominent, slightly spiraled ribs and long, thin, hair-like spines in shades from light yellow to white.
+Copiapoa longistaminea is a distinctive species with a globular to short cylindrical form, typically reaching 12–15 inches (30–38 cm) in diameter.
+Stems range from grayish-green to bluish-gray and are often coated with a silvery farina that reflects sunlight and limits water loss.
+Prominent, slightly spiraled ribs give the plant a sculptural look, while its long, hair-like spines—yellow to white in color—add to its striking presence.
+Flowering maturity is slow, usually after 15–20 years, with small yellow funnel-shaped blossoms emerging from woolly areoles.
+A deep taproot anchors the cactus in rocky soils, drawing on scarce underground moisture to survive in the Atacama’s hyper-arid conditions.

-Native to northern Chile’s coastal regions from Antofagasta to Caldera, longistaminea grows in rocky, granitic soils from sea level up to about 3,900 feet (1,200 meters).
-It depends heavily on marine fog for moisture in its arid environment.
+Native to northern Chile’s coastal regions from Antofagasta to Caldera, C. longistaminea grows in rocky, granitic soils from sea level up to about 3,900 feet (1,200 meters).
+It relies heavily on marine fog as a consistent water source, since rainfall is almost absent.
+In habitat, plants retain a bluish-gray cast, dense farina, and long, vivid spines—features honed by intense sunlight, fog, and wind.

 Conservation Status